SyracuseUniversity/OrangeGridExamples/Parallelism/README.md

 provides a tool named [DAGMan](https://htcondor.readthedocs.io/en/latest/automated-workflows/dagman-introduction.html) which handles this.

-DAGMan process a "directed acyclic graph" (DAG) describing the relationship between jobs.
+DAGMan processes a "directed acyclic graph" (DAG) describing the relationship between jobs.
 This is taken from the documentation, but consider a job A that sets up some data, jobs B and C which process that data in parallel, and then a final job D that combines the result.
 This relationship looks like